lanl/ELEMENTS/README.md

 `ELEMENTS` is an INTERFACE target that propagates its include directories and required dependencies (Kokkos, MATAR, MPI, Scotch).
 Set the options before `FetchContent_MakeAvailable` to control which backends build.

 To learn more about ELEMENTS and how to get started using it, please see the [ELEMENTS documentation](https://lanl.github.io/ELEMENTS/).

+## Examples
+ELEMENTS has some small examples.
+Enable them at configure time (default when ELEMENTS is the top-level project) with `-DELEMENTS_BUILD_EXAMPLES=ON`, then build as shown above.
+Executables live in your build tree under `examples/<name>/`.

+### Mesh decomposition (`examples/decomp_example`)
+- Demonstrates building an arbitrary order 3D box (or 2D polar) mesh on rank 0, partitioning with PT-Scotch, and exchanging element/node data across ranks using Swage communication plans.
+- Build target: `mesh_decomp`.
+- Run (from the build directory): `mpirun -n <num_ranks> examples/decomp_example/mesh_decomp`.
+- Dependencies: MPI (required), Kokkos and MATAR (transitively provided), PT-Scotch for parallel partitioning.

 ## How to cite